spring-projects/spring-net/readme.txt

 * Quartz Example - Scheduling using Quartz
 * MvcQuickStart - Show the configuration of the Mvc2 support
 * Mvc3QuickStart - Show the configuration of the Mvc3 support
+* Mvc4QuickStart - Show the configuration of the Mvc4 support

 7. How to build

 VS.NET
 ------
-There are five solution file for different version of VS.NET
+There are two solution file for different version of VS.NET

-* Spring.Net.2002.sln for use with VS.NET 2002
-* Spring.Net.2003.sln for use with VS.NET 2003
-* Spring.Net.2005.sln for use with VS.NET 2005
 * Spring.Net.2008.sln for use with VS.NET 2008
 * Spring.Net.2010.sln for use with VS.NET 2010